 LM: Definitely drink a lot of water and get a lot of sleep.
-I know it’s, like, cliché, but the most I ever see a difference in my skin is when I’m well rested.
+I know it’s, like, cliché, but the most I ever see a difference in my skin is when I’m well-rested.

 BYRDIE: What about the worst advice?

 LM: Hmmm.
 Honestly, I don’t think anyone’s ever given me bad advice.
-But sometimes I see people make bad choices, and I take note.
+But sometimes I see people make bad choices, and I take notes.
 Like wearing makeup to the gym, things like that.
 I just think, even if you want to look cute, it’s so bad for your skin.